Hauz Khas Complex: Exploring the Hidden Gem of Delhi

 Hauz Khas Complex is in South Delhi, an excellent area to stay in for exploring the city.
 This is also a greener and generally nicer part of Delhi.

-Hyatt Regency Delhi – 5 star luxury hotel with the best hotel bakery in Delhi
+• Hyatt Regency Delhi (luxury): 5 star hotel with the best hotel bakery in Delhi.

 What Else to See Within Walking Distance of Hauz Khas Complex

-Jagganath Mandir (Shri Neelanchal Seva Sangh)
+Jagannath Mandir (Shri Neelanchal Seva Sangh)

-This is a unique South Indian temple, beautifully carved in marble.
 It’s dedicated to the Hindu god Jagannath who is an avatar of Lord Krishna, one of the most important Hindu gods.
 Inside the shrine effigies of Lord Krishna and his brother and sister are dressed daily, including jewelry.

 The temple is on Hauz Khas Road, about a 10 minute walk from Hauz Khas Village.
 Everyone is welcome, but shoes must be removed.